All Episodes

 His new book is Courage and Consequence, My Life as a Conservative in the Fight.

-And the um the book is uh is out today.
+And the book is out today.

-What most surprised you about the White House, the operation there working for the President and the whole process of quote unquote running the country and the world, and what what how do you um go in there and and and and not pinch yourself and say, gee, look at where I am and and get roll up the sleeves and really take it seriously for what you're doing.
+And how do you go in there and not pinch yourself and say, gee, look at where I am, and roll up the sleeves and really take it seriously for what you're doing?

 Well, it was funny.

-Andy Card, who was Bush's first chief of staff and former Secretary of Transportation under Bush 41 and had served in the Reagan White House, made the point when we w When each of the senior members of the White House staff came aboard, he said, if there's ever a day when you don't feel a special feeling when you come in the gate to work here, then it's time for you to go.
+Andy Card, who was Bush's first chief of staff and former Secretary of Transportation under Bush 41 and had served in the Reagan White House, made the point when each of the senior members of the White House staff came aboard.

-Then you can come into the place with a sense of service and um obligation and commitment and dedication, and when you lose that feeling, it's time for you to go.
+And when you lose that feeling, it's time for you to go.

-I mean, I had a senior staff colleague who literally sat down and figured out he had adult children getting ready to go to college or in college, and he sat down and figured out how long his savings and his lines of credit would allow him to serve, and he served till that day and then left.
+I mean, I had a senior staff colleague who literally sat down and figured out, he had adult children getting ready to go to college or in college, and he sat down and figured out how long his savings and his lines of credit would allow him to serve, and he served till that day and then left.

 One of them really deeply moved me.

-These are guys who served their entire Navy careers in the in in you know, feeding other swabs, and they were honored to end their careers as the chiefs of the Navy mess.
+And they were honored to end their careers as the chiefs of the Navy mess.

-And one of them was a Filipino American who joined the Navy as a Filipino and became an American citizen, and the greatest thing in his life was the day that he took the oath of office as a U.S. citizen.
+And the greatest thing in his life was the day that he took the oath of office as a U.S. citizen.

-I mean the White House operators one of the most moving things to me was I'm there w I made a friend in the White House who was a a who came to the White House as a young usher when John F. Kennedy was president, when Washington was a segregated town and he's an African American, and can you imagine what it's like for him to have served John Kennedy,
+I mean, the White House operators, one of the most moving things to me was I made a friend in the White House who came to the White House as a young usher when John F. Kennedy was president, when Washington was a segregated town and he's an African-American.

-Lyndon Johnson, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, Bush 41, Bill Clinton, George W. Bush 43, and now to be at the White House and nearing retirement with an African American as president when this was a man who came to Washington when it was still segregated and you know, within and and people like him weren't expected to vote and participate and and what history he has seen and what service, selfless service he's given to our country.
+And can you imagine what it's like for him to have served John Kennedy, Lyndon Johnson, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, Bush 41, Bill Clinton, George W. Bush, 43, and now to be at the White House and nearing retirement with an African American as president when this was a man who came to Washington when it was still segregated and people like him weren't expected to vote and participate and what history he has seen and what service,

 I want to ask you about President Bush here.

-You and I both know, and everybody who knows him personally, when you're with him personally, and there's no TV cameras around, he is a dynamo and he never scutters and he is confident almost cocky when talking about things and he knows a lot about it.
+You and I both know, and everybody who knows him personally, when you're with him personally and there's no TV cameras around, he is a dynamo, and he never scutters, and he is confident, almost cocky when talking about things, and he knows a lot about it.

-You see why didn't we never see that man on TV?
+Why did we never see that man on TV?

-Or very rarely.
+Or very rarely?

 You know, I don't know, because you're right.